robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "But I really want to see the new Wardrobe."

 Celeste gave me that over-the-glasses look.
-How, I didn't know—she wasn't even wearing glasses.
+How, I didn't know — she wasn't even wearing glasses.

 "You don't get extra womanhood points for pretending pain is an old friend."